 Norman Pattiz was confident in Chris’s Jericho network collection, and Chris has delivered as expected of him.
 He has featured wrestling stars, comedians and now, he takes a leap into the paranormal world, Beyond the Darkness.

-The addition of the new podcast is expected to bring in a huge fan base.
 It is projected to be a thrilling experience for all those ready to venture into the paranormal realm, and of course, a little bit scared to the point of grabbing a stuffed animal when going to bed!

 Norman Pattiz founded it, and it’s the leading advertiser-supported network.
 It hosts popular podcasts such as Dr. Drew, Chris Webber, Laura Ingraham, and the Forbes among others.
 PodcastOne as an industry has individuals with vast knowledge in all things related to audio.